Immediate Steps your Organization Can Take to Safeguard your Workforce during and Beyond COVID-19 Season

-- Providing staff with hand-sanitizer (with 60% alcohol or more), posting signage to remind staff of smart hand washing practices
+- Providing staff with hand sanitizer (with 60% alcohol or more), posting signage to remind staff of smart handwashing practices

 - Creating a workplace safety plan that includes a plan for cleaning and sanitization of common spaces and frequently touched surfaces such as copy equipment, doorknobs, elevator buttons, and countertops

-- Remaining vigilant of persons who may COVID-19 symptoms or have had exposure to someone who is experiencing symptoms
+- Remaining vigilant of persons who may have COVID-19 symptoms or have had exposure to someone who is experiencing symptoms

 Consult your organization’s general counsel along the way, and keep your board members informed of emerging challenges.
 You will also want to take appropriate steps to maintain workplace safety without violating the employee’s privacy as FMLA and HIPAA remain in effect.
 In all cases, appropriate employee communication and ensuring employees access to a safe work environment should remain your organization’s top priorities.
 The plan should be ready to be implemented and should provide steps such as: how is the plan initiated, who is responsible for implementation and communication and when and how the plan ends.
-It is very important to continue to utilize fact-based information and websites such as CDC and WHO for the most up to date information.
+It is very important to continue to utilize fact-based information and websites such as CDC and WHO for the most up-to-date information.

 4. Revisit Your Talent Sustainability & Business Continuity Plans

-In developing a plan for your organization (and potential effect on those impacted by your organization), it is important to identify the potential impact of the current health crisis; maximum downtime scenarios, and how the confluence of these elements might impact your organization and the communities you serve.
+In developing a plan for your organization (and its potential effect on those impacted by your organization), it is important to identify the potential impact of the current health crisis; maximum downtime scenarios, and how the confluence of these elements might impact your organization and the communities you serve.

-As you examine your talent sustainability and business continuity plans, consider your organization, its impact and services to the community, and how you will operate if business must continue differently for an extended period of time.
+As you examine your talent sustainability and business continuity plans, consider your organization, its impact and services to the community, and how you will operate if the business must continue differently for an extended period of time.

 Remote work is also becoming an important part of initial strategies to address concerns around the virus.
 Consider recrafting and redistributing related policies as necessary to support employees who might be ill, have family members who become ill or who might have concerns about coming into the office.
-Organizations typically assess the following when determining whether or not they can sustain a virtual workforce during crisis:
+Organizations typically assess the following when determining whether or not they can sustain a virtual workforce during a crisis:

-- Ease of access to systems and equipment, needed to continue critical operations
+- Ease of access to systems and equipment needed to continue critical operations

 - Willingness on the part of management to adapt and/or relax workplace policies to support remote work

-- Impact or service planning if key employees and / or large segments of the workforce become infected and unable to meet the needs of those they traditionally serve
+- Impact or service planning if key employees and/or large segments of the workforce become infected and unable to meet the needs of those they traditionally serve

 5. Develop an Employee Communications Plan

 It is very important to identify who will be the official point person for workplace/employee communication while navigating through this process.
 Workplace and stakeholder communications should be developed by both HR/Talent Management and Communications/Marketing, be centralized, and be succinct.
-In moments of crisis, employees often search for clear and easily understood direction.
+In moments of crisis, employees often search for clear and easily understood directions.